Installing third-party JAR files

 Adds the new JAR file to the AgentDynamicclasspath.cfg file

-If the argument for -targetJVM is not specified, the new JAR file is then added to the Dynamicclasspath.cfg file.
+If the argument for -targetJVM is not specified, the new JAR file is added to the Dynamicclasspath.cfg file.

-Keep the following in mind when using the install3rdParty utility to update a classpath:
+When you use the install3rdParty utility to update a classpath: